-Promotion of worker health

-See Disclosure 401-2 - Benefits provided to full-time employees that are not provided to temporary or part-time employees

-Prevention and mitigation of occupational health and safety impacts directly linked by business relationships

-CF's EHS Management System covers all employees, contractors and visitors to our locations.
+403-6 Promotion of worker health See GRI Disclosure 401-2 - Benefits provided to full-time employees that are not provided to temporary or part-time employees 403-7 Prevention and mitigation of occupational health and safety impacts directly linked by business relationships CF's EHS management system covers all employees, contractors and visitors to our locations.
 All locations have established safe work procedures and other controls to ensure the safety of their employees, contractors, and visitors during both routine and non-routine work.

-Workers covered by an occupational health and safety management system

-See Disclosure 403-7 Prevention and mitigation of occupational health and safety impacts directly linked by business relationships
+403-8 Workers covered by an occupational health and safety management system See GRI Disclosure 403-7 - Prevention and mitigation of occupational health and safety impacts directly linked by business relationships 403-9 Work-related injuries

-Work-related injuries
+SASB Topic: Workforce Health & Safety, Code: RT-CH-320a.1

-Health, Safety and Security Management
+Health, Safety and Security Management Unit 2019 2018 2017

-Employee Health and Safety:1 Unit 2018 2017 2016
+Employee Health and Safety :

-Fatality rate Total/ 200,000 hrs.
-0 0 0
+Fatality rate Total/200,000 hrs. - - -

-Total injuries Injuries 18 17 34
+Total injuries Injuries 14 18 17

-Lost time incident rate Total/ 200,000 hrs.
-0.20 0.07 0.29
+Lost time incident rate Total/200,000 hrs.
+0.17 0.23 0.07

-Recordable incident rate Total/ 200,000 hrs.
-0.60 0.57 1.11
+Recordable incident rate Total/200,000 hrs.
+0.48 0.60 0.57

-Contractor health and safety:1
+Contractor Health and Safety : 1

-Fatality rate Total/ 200,000 hrs.
-0 0 0
+Fatality rate Total/200,000 hrs. - - -

-Total injuries Injuries 21 16 25
+Total injuries Injuries 18 21 16

-Lost time incident rate Total/ 200,000 hrs.
-Not tracked Not tracked Not tracked
+Lost time incident rate Total/200,000 hrs.
+0.15 0.06 Not tracked

-Recordable incident rate Total/ 200,000 hrs.
-0.87 0.92 1.12
+Recordable incident rate Total/200,000 hrs.
+0.94 0.87 0.92

-1 According to the Occupational Safety and Health Administration (OSHA), incidence rates can be used to show the relative level of injuries and illnesses among different industries, firms or operations within a single firm.
+According to the Occupational Safety and Health Administration (OSHA), incidence rates can be used to show the relative level of injuries and illnesses among different industries, firms or operations within a single firm.
 Because a common base and a specific period of time are involved, these rates can help determine both problem areas and progress in preventing work-related injuries and illnesses.
 An incidence rate of injuries and illnesses may be computed from the following formula: (Number of injuries and illnesses X 200,000) / Employee hours worked = Incidence rate.
 The 200,000 figure in the formula represents the number of hours 100 employees working 40 hours per week, 50 weeks per year would work, and provides the standard base for calculating incidence rate for an entire year.
 In 2018, the company expanded the reporting of its recordable incident rate and lost time incident rate to include all employees as opposed to only manufacturing and distribution employees as had been done previously.
-Data for 2016 and 2017 has been updated to reflect the change.
+Data since 2016 has been updated to reflect the change.